 The PYP promotes an international perspective which recognises and welcomes the diversity of student experiences and backgrounds.
 A PYP school strives towards developing an internationally-minded person who demonstrates the attributes of the IB Learner Profile.

-The core curriculum is taught by the homeroom teacher while Art, Music, Chinese and Physical Education are taught by single-subject teachers.
-Information Communication Technology is integrated into all aspects of the curriculum.
+The core curriculum and visual arts is taught by the homeroom teacher while, Music, Chinese, Physical Education and Library are taught by specialist teachers.
+Digital Literacy is integrated into all aspects of the curriculum.

 The International Baccalaureate® (IB) Primary Years Programme is a curriculum framework designed for students aged 3 to 12.